phonglk/read-line-file/README.md

 # ReadLineFile

-High performance readline module
+High performance readline module for file, better than built-in one.

+install `npm install read-line-file`

+- Callback or subscribe to event, your choice
+- No deps
+- Order is guaranteed

+## Performance

 - Tested on Macbook Pro (SSD): ~3.38x faster than built-in readline (1GB File)
 - Tested on Centos (HD): ~3.78x faster than built-in readline (1GB-2GB File)
 - Windows 7 (SSD): ~1.3x faster (1GB File)

-Support both pub-sub and callback

-install `npm install read-line-file`

-No deps.

 # Usage
 ## callbacks